TechGrounds-Cloud8/cloud8-yismailmo/Azure_cloud/week-6/Azure-activeDirectory.md

 This role helps you **manage all Azure resources, including access**.
 This role is built on a newer authorization system called Azure role-based access control (Azure RBAC)

-More instances of Azure AD can be created.

 Azure AD is the underlying product providing the identity service.
 The term Tenant means a single instance of Azure AD representing a single organization.